 Filming was arranged to take place on the 6th of August at DMC HQ.

-It was really interesting to just sit back and watch a professional TV crew at work, and trying to imagine what the final cut would look like.
+It was really interesting to just sit back and watch a professional TV crew at work, and try to imagine what the final cut would look like.
 As I’ve learned through our own video production, only about 20% of the footage makes it.

 Once Martin had finished his interview, I got an opportunity to be interviewed too.